China, Vietnam trade accusations over boats in disputed waters

-Ties between the Communist neighbours have soured this year over competing territorial claims in the potentially energy-rich waters which straddle key shipping lanes.
+Ties between the Communist neighbors have soured this year over competing territorial claims in the potentially energy-rich waters which straddle key shipping lanes.

 Vietnam said two Chinese rubber dinghies took control of one Vietnamese fishing boat that was fishing near the Paracel islets, confiscating property.
 Chinese personnel “intruded and destroyed” the boat and beat up fishermen, the Vietnamese Foreign Ministry said in a statement on Tuesday.